blantonl/RTLSDR-Airband/README.md

 Configuring
 --------------------
-All configurations are saved in config.txt file.
+All configurations are saved in /etc/rtlairband2_config.txt file.
 Fields should be separated by space(s) or tab(s).

 You may edit config.txt.example using a spreadsheet program.